-The research Powertrain areas Tribology Technology and Structural Durability -Railwav Technology are operated in close cooperation with partners from industry and the scientific community.
+The research areas Tribology Powertrain Technology and Structural Durability - Railway Technology are operated in close cooperation with partners from industry and the scientific community.
 The institute's overarching research area Development Methodology and Systems Engineering represents a further important core competence.
 Our diverse areas of activity enable us to be a partner that covers the complete development process from machine elements to entire systems.

-The focus of the Tribology and Powertrain Technology research area is on the development of automotive powertrains.
-The AVL/TU Graz Transmission Center boasts a broad range of competences from fundamental tribological investigations on combustion engines, via transmission technology, to research on electric drives.
+The focus of the Tribology and Powertrain Technology research area is on the development of powertrains. automotive The AVL/TU Graz Transmission Center boasts a broad range of competences from fundamental tribological investigations on combustion engines, via transmission technology, to research on electric drives.
 This puts the institute in an exceptional position.